 Test yourself: Take our Iceland Quiz!

-12. When looking up people in a phone directory, names are sorted by their first name, not their surname.
+12. When looking up Icelandic people in a phone directory, names are sorted by their first name, not their surname.

-13. Iceland banned all strip joints in 2010.
+13. Iceland banned all strip clubs in 2010.

-14. Iceland has around 120 active volcanoes.
+14. Iceland has approximately 120 active volcanoes.

-17. 100% of Icelanders have Internet.
+17. 100% of the Icelandic population has Internet.

 18. Iceland is the most sparsely populated country in Europe.